zjma/poker-dapp/readme.md

 and `P` can then be derived trivially as `C1 - s * C0`.

 If the threshold scalar multiplication failed, anyone can send a transaction to:
-- mark this public card opening failed;
+- mark this public card opening as failed;
 - report the culprit info to the caller.

 ### The hand protocol